All Episodes

 No, you're right, Sean.

-That that's why we gotta do just what Mark said.
+That's why we've got to do just what Mark said.

 And let me just give you one name that I think we need to really focus in on, and that is Glenn Simpson.

-Glenn Simpson, who is the guy who was hired by the Clinton campaign, working through their law firms, Perkins Kuey, who then went and hired a foreigner to put together the fundamental document, the document that they started all this on this salacious, unverified dossier.
+Glenn Simpson, who is the guy who was hired by the Clinton campaign, working through their law firms, Perkins-Cuey, who then went and hired a foreigner to put together the fundamental document, the document that they started all this on this salacious, unverified dossier.

-And Glenn Simpson, when he was brought in front of the uh uh judiciary committee last Congress, took the fifth.
+And Glenn Simpson, when he was brought in front of the Judiciary Committee last Congress, took the fifth.

-This is someone who when Jerry Nadler sends out these eighty-one letters to all kinds of people, 60 some different individuals.
+This is someone who, when Jerry Nadler sends out these 81 letters to all kinds of people, 60-some different individuals, it was interesting he left off one key person.

-Well, we all heard Mar uh Congressman Meadows, we all heard last night, you know, Lindsey Graham's going forward.
+Well, we all heard, Congressman Meadows, we all heard last night, you know, Lindsey Graham's going forward.

 What is important to get to in terms of information that will reveal to the American people the extent of what has gone on here?

-What else are we looking for that would s shed light on all of this?
+What else are we looking for that would shed light on all of this?

 Well, I think Jim said it best.

-We we need to start with Glenn Simpson because it was not just Glenn Simpson, but it was the twelve million dollars that followed Glenn Simpson that ended up putting together uh a variety of news stories, some of which the FBI used to justify the FISA warrant, uh that that is at the center of this, but but even more problematic than that, uh the president has made claims that some within his campaign he believed was uh surveilled.
+We need to start with Glenn Simpson because it was not just Glenn Simpson, but it was the $12 million that followed Glenn Simpson that ended up putting together a variety of news stories, some of which the FBI used to justify the FISA warrant that is at the center of this.

-And I can tell you that uh I have a strong belief, not having seen anything unclassified setting, but have a strong belief that George Papadopoulos was taped and and uh was surveilled in a way that you would not expect the FBI or the DOJ to do that.
+And I can tell you that I have a strong belief, not having seen anything in a classified setting, but have a strong belief that George Papadopoulos was taped and was surveilled in a way that you would not expect the FBI or the DOJ to do that.

-And I believe that that those transcripts, if they exist, need to be declassified.
+And I believe that those transcripts, if they exist, need to be declassified.

-If that happens, so it's uh then all of a sudden the people started to say, well, the president didn't collude, and yeah, he was right that they was actually surveilled and taped in a way that that was inappropriate.
+If that happens, then all of a sudden the people started to say, well, the president didn't collude.

-We also need to make sure uh to know what did uh President Obama and his team know.
+We also need to make sure to know what did President Obama and his team know?

 We do know there was contact between him and the intelligence community.